This post may contain affiliate links

 In his famous speech “Liberty or Death,” Patrick Henry states that freedom is for “the vigilant, the active, and the brave.”
 The same is true of a learner and his lesson.
 By devoting time, energy, and attention to the lessons of personal investment, ownership, and discipline, the learner has developed a form for successful learning.
 Freedom is a prevalent theme in the literature that Challenge I students read; they consider how Hester Prynne, Arthur Dimmesdale, Frederick Douglass, Booker T. Washington, Atticus Finch, and Tom Robinson manage their freedom.
 As the students wrestle with assignments and challenges, they travel the path of personal investment, ownership, and discipline.
 They can now experience greater freedom in their own rhetorical expression.
 Greater freedom brings expanded choices.

-Sounds pretty interesting, doesn’t it?
-Honestly, this is either going to be a hit or a huge miss.
-They’re either going to rise to the challenge (no pun intended) or go into meltdown mode.
+Sounds pretty interesting.
+Honestly, this will either be a hit or a huge miss.
+They will either rise to the challenge (no pun intended) or go into meltdown mode.
 I believe they’re going to rise to the challenge for a couple of reasons –

 - They finished their work pretty quickly this last year of middle school

-- They were interested in a well-rounded and diverse study group of their peers
+- They are interested in a well-rounded and diverse study group of their peers

 9th Grade – The Books